wenbert/hondaphil-cebu/README.md

-Summary:
+#Summary

-On May 2, 2018 my family from the Cebu Philippines bought a new Honda Brio from Honda Cars Cebu, Inc. https://www.google.co.nz/maps/place/Honda+Cars+Cebu,+Inc./@10.3102662,123.9142775,15z/data=!4m2!3m1!1s0x0:0x6fc165968d4a65bc?sa=X&ved=0ahUKEwjt472Z28jbAhULa7wKHbmOC8MQ_BIItgMwPw
+On May 2, 2018 my family from Cebu Philippines bought a new Honda Brio from Honda Cars Cebu, Inc. https://www.google.co.nz/maps/place/Honda+Cars+Cebu,+Inc./@10.3102662,123.9142775,15z/data=!4m2!3m1!1s0x0:0x6fc165968d4a65bc?sa=X&ved=0ahUKEwjt472Z28jbAhULa7wKHbmOC8MQ_BIItgMwPw

-We paid for the full amount but the car we got had so many problems that even until now, June 10, 2018 - we've been going back to Honda Cars Cebu, Inc. for checking / "fixes".
+We paid for the full amount but the car we got had so many problems that even until now, June 10, 2018 the problem is still exists.
+In the first email I’ve sent to customer_relations@hondaphil.com I’ve document how often we've been going back to Honda Cars Cebu, Inc. for checking / "fixes".

 The purpose of this is to publicly monitor the process of this ordeal.
 I hope it gets much needed media attention so that at least we get the car that we paid for.